Switzerland’s first crypto banks receive licences

 The Swiss financial centre has for the last couple of years been gearing up to provide a blockchain-based infrastructure to trade the new digital assets.
 The Swiss stock exchange operator SIX plans to launch a new platform next year while several start-ups have also sprung up in Switzerland.

-Some, such as Blockchain Suisse, Crypto Finance and Lykke have also applied for licenses from FINMA.
+Some, such as Bitcoin Suisse, Crypto Finance and Lykke have also applied for licenses from FINMA.

 swissinfo.ch